- Your mind is your most valuable asset

-As an outdoorsman and explorer, I have had the opportunity to get a glimpse at the benefits travelling and venturing into unexplored territories has for our personalities and characters.
+As an outdoorsman and explorer, I have had the opportunity to get a glimpse at the benefits traveling and venturing into unexplored territories has for our personalities and characters.
 Although I have only seen a glimpse of the benefits while exploring, it ignited a desire within to challenge myself at a higher level and put myself in situations that I have never encountered.
-While travelling, many unfamiliar and difficult situations are presented to us.
-I hope that doesn't stray you away from the idea of travelling due to the challenges it presents because you are capable of more than you think.
+While traveling, many unfamiliar and difficult situations are presented to us.
+I hope that doesn’t stray you away from the idea of traveling due to the challenges it presents because you are capable of more than you think.
 These challenges and situations are going to cause us to begin to adapt.
-When I say "adapt," I mean learning more about ourselves, learning more about our personalities and our characters.
+When I say “adapt,” I mean learning more about ourselves, learning more about our personalities and our characters.
 As we are put in this state of discovering more about ourselves, it forces, and allows, us to grow, to build, and to develop.
 We absolutely learn what we are capable of and can take these lessons as a lever to grow as a person.

-Ultimately, this is one of the main reasons why I am so passionate about travelling and exploring.
+Ultimately, this is one of the main reasons why I am so passionate about traveling and exploring.
 Recently, I have been very curious about who we all truly are as people, and most important who I am as a person (not being selfish, just being honest).
 I hope you are just as curious about yourself as I am about myself because no life is better than your own.
 I have been learning a lot about myself in the last six months by challenging my mind, the most valuable asset we all possess.
 The challenges and difficulties that will be at hand, forcing me to adapt while backpacking will give me the opportunity to continue to build my personality and develop a stronger character that can lead me to better myself and the people whom I surround myself with, like you.

 Learning to Connect On a Personal Level